Questions to Ask a Wedding Photographer Before You Book

 Why it matters

-Wedding days rarely unfold in perfect conditions from start to finish.
+Wedding days rarely unfold in perfect conditions.
 A photographer needs to be comfortable working in bright midday sun, candlelit interiors, winter ceremonies, dark dancefloors and wet weather without losing confidence or momentum.

 What a good answer looks like